-The following steps can help companies obtain timely equipment calibrations without shutting down a line for days:
+The following steps can help companies obtain timely equipment calibrations to avoid costly downtime:

-- Look for a calibration service provider that can perform onsite calibrations, especially if 20 or more calibrations are being performed.
+- Look for a calibration service provider that can perform onsite calibrations, especially if 20 or more instruments are being calibrated.

-- Use a single-source calibration provider that has sufficient capabilities to calibrate nearly all of the equipment during the onsite visit
+- Use a single-source calibration provider that has sufficient capabilities to calibrate nearly all of the equipment during the onsite visit.

 - Consider additional options, including:

-- · calibrations during shutdowns,
+- o Calibrations during shutdowns.

-- mobile calibration lab services,
+- o Mobile calibration lab services.

-- · scheduled depot calibrations,
+- o Scheduled service center calibrations.

-- · scheduled pick-up and delivery and,
+- o Scheduled pick-up and delivery.

-- · weekend or night calibrations.
+- o Weekend or night calibrations.